Tag Archive for: Drawing

 Class:

 The class will focus on identifying students’ individual proclivities in art making, then emphasizing those in the work at hand of the medium of your choice.
 Mark making, drawing, composition, color, material handling, and intent will be addressed.
-If you want to increase your skills as an Acrylic painter, you’ll explore involve tips and technique to help bring your acrylic painting come to life!
 Every artist has a ‘signature’ in their work; this class will help you discover yours.
 Individual attention with each student in a shared studio is the focus.

-This class serves as a time to use our studio get some additional work done on your artwork from another classes, or get some feed back from fellow artists, students, and Stephanie the instructor.
+This class serves as a time to use our studio get some additional work done on your artwork from another classes, use campus for some plein air working, or get some feed back from fellow artists, students, and Craig the instructor.
 Students will be given individual attention on the subject of their choosing.
+Familiarity with the medium is required.
+Students of all levels are welcome in this open-studio class.

 What You’ll Learn: